Taff Vale Railway: Blaenrhondda

 In 1867 a bill was presented for a railway from Treherbert to Hirwaun.
-The Rhondda Valley and Hirwain Railway was authorised by Act of 12 August 1867.
+The Rhondda Valley and Hirwain Railway was authorised by an act of Parliament, the Rhondda Valley and Hirwain Junction Railway Act 1867 (30 & 31 Vict. c. clxxxviii), of 12 August 1867.
 It was nominally independent.
 It opened a short section from immediately northwest of Treherbert to Blaenrhondda, with a short spur to Blaencwm Colliery, in June 1878 for mineral traffic only.
 It abandoned its ambition to cross the 1561 ft pass to Hirwaun and leased its line to the TVR company from 1878.
 On 26 August 1889 it was absorbed by the TVR.

 Widening the main line

-An Act passed in 1857 gave the TVR authority for a number of improvements over the coming years.
+The Taff Vale Railway Act 1857 (20 & 21 Vict. c. cliii) gave the TVR authority for a number of improvements over the coming years.
 The line was doubled throughout from 1858 to 1862 and later quadrupled between Pontypridd and Cardiff to accommodate the growth in traffic.
 New viaducts were built alongside the existing structures at Pontypridd and Quakers Yard to carry the second track.
 In 1864 work started on bypassing the incline with a gentler bank (but still steep at 1 in 40).
 This required significant earthworks and inclement weather meant that it was not completed until August 1867.
 Top of Incline station had already closed in 1858, replaced with a new station at Quakers Yard.
 Pontypridd station was greatly extended during the 1860s.